scramjetorg/transform-hub/README.md

 ## License and contributions

-This project is licensed dual licensed under the AGPL-3.0 and MIT licences.
+This project is licensed dual licensed under the AGPL-3.0 and MIT licenses.
 Parts of the project that are linked with your programs are MIT licensed, the rest is AGPL.

 We accept valid contributions and we will be publishing a more specific project roadmap so contributors can propose features and also help us implement them.
 We kindly ask you that contributed commits are Signed-Off `git commit --sign-off`.